Spark3y95/Hyperliquid-Trading-Bot/README.md

 3. Configure the settings in ```config_example.json```.
 Skip the `secret_key` key for now.

 4. Run `encryptSecretKey.py` and input the private key of your wallet and the secret.
-This secret/password will be used to initialize the bot using the command `$start <password>` when it starts.
-This is a security measure to avoid placing naked private keys on a vps.
+This secret/password will be used to initialize the bot using the command `$start <password>` when it runs.

 5. Run `main.py` to start the bot.
 Use `$help` to view the list of all commands.